secretstartups/handbook/support/workflows/test_env.html.md

 Install [Docker Desktop for Mac](https://www.docker.com/get-started) or the [Linux Engine](https://hub.docker.com/search?q=&type=edition&offering=community&operating_system=linux).
 It's all you need to get started using the officially supported [Docker installation methods](https://docs.gitlab.com/ee/install/docker.html).
+Note that on Macs with M1 / Apple Silicon, running GitLab in Docker is not working properly for now.
+Check out [UTM](#utm-free--opensource---compatible-with-apple-silicon) below as an alternative for a local setup on your M1 Mac.

 ### Install Docker Machine